 Every newly appointed Director will receive formal, comprehensive and tailored induction on the first occasion of his/her appointment to ensure appropriate understanding of the business and operations of the Company and full awareness of Director's responsibilities and obligations under the Listing Rules and relevant statutory requirements.
 Directors are continuously updated on developments in the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities.
 Continuing briefing and professional development for Directors will be arranged at the expenses of the Company where necessary.
-For the year ended 31 March 2023, the Company has received confirmation from all Directors in respect of their training records, in detail as follows:
+For the year ended 31 March 2024, the Company has received confirmation from all Directors in respect of their training records, in detail as follows:

 Name of Directors Type of Trainings

 Mr. Jiang Zhaobai А, В

-Mr. Lam Cheung Shing, Richard А, В
+Mr. Lam Cheung Shing, Richard (Resigned on 1 November 2023) А, В

 Mr. Chen Yi, Ethan А, В

+Mr. Jiang Xiao Heng Jason (Appointed on 1 November 2023) В, С

 Mr. Ho Yiu Yue, Louis А, В

 Mr. Ko Ming Tung, Edward А, В

 Mr. Ng Ge Bun А, В